matthewmcvickar/alfred-ratio-calculator/README.md

 1. **[Download the workflow.](https://github.com/matthewmcvickar/alfred-ratio-calculator/raw/master/Ratio%20Calculator.alfredworkflow)**

 2. Double-click on the **Ratio Calculator.alfredworkflow** file you just downloaded to add it to Alfred.
-(Optionally, categorize the workflow under 'Tools' in the the 'Category' dropdown.)

 3. Click the **Import** button.